oracle/graal/compiler/src/org.graalvm.compiler.nodes/src/org/graalvm/compiler/nodes/doc-files/OptimizationLog.md

 It is recommended to enable the structured optimization jointly with node source position tracking (`-Dgraal.TrackNodeSourcePosition`) so that the bci of nodes can be logged.
 Otherwise, a warning is emitted.

+The value of the option `-Dgraal.OptimizationLog` specifies where the structured optimization log is printed.
+The accepted values are:

+- `Directory` - print the structured optimization log to JSON files (`<compile-id>.json`) in a directory.
+The directory is specified by the option `-Dgraal.OptimizationLogPath`.
+Directories are created if they do not exist.
+- `Stdout` - print the structured optimization log to the standard output.
+- `Dump` - dump optimization trees for IdealGraphVisualizer according to the `-Dgraal.PrintGraph` option.
+- `Disable` - do not collect and print the structured optimization log.

 ## Properties